The Benefits of a CIPS Procurement Qualification

 Manage Supplier Relations

-Viewing these relationships as partnerships, and working to preserve them, adds value to your organisation.
-This is a relatively new concept, but it’s an element that distinguishes buying from strategic procurement.
+Viewing these relationships as partnerships, and working to preserve them, adds value to your organisation - an element that distinguishes buying from strategic procurement.

 By communicating with and actively managing suppliers, you can reduce risk within your supply chain.